 The cultural and economic factors of “our” cities are important to us, of course.
 While we do have guides dedicated to larger cities like London and New York, we take pride in the fact that we write about lots of less-visited cities as well, like those you’ll see lower down this list.
 We believe that many popular cities are suffering from overtourism, so we encourage people to get off the beaten path and discover some less-known hidden gems.

-Anyway, back to the point of this article: here’s a list with the latest data from 2018 (GAWC hasn’t done a study in 2020 yet).
+Anyway, back to the point of this article: here’s a list with the latest data from 2020.
 Spotted by Locals cities (many of which are in one of the categories) are linked, if you want to check our latest tips for those cities.

 The GAWC institute also created a very cool graphic of interconnectivity between these world cities from 2010 (PDF, large!).